purveshjambhulkar/Netflix-Clone/README.md

 ## Features

 - HTML and CSS code for a Netflix-like user interface.
-- Responsive design principles implemented for better user experience.
+- Design principles implemented for better user experience.